The ti-mun project

 Once the project has been consolidated in the Ticino area, we want to make use of the accumulated experiences to form a team of students wishing to participate in MUN activities proposed by Swiss and international associations.

 To speak about the UN means to talk about current issues and to promote the topics on the agenda of the General Assembly.
-This all implies contacting personalities and experts in the mentioned fields.
+This all implies contacting experts in the mentioned fields.
 These contacts can be put to use not only during the MUN Conferences, but also through ad hoc lessons in schools, evening meetings and continuous education courses for Ticino teachers.